willbush/lianli-pwm-rgb-sync/README.md

 $ sudo ./target/release/lianli-pwm-rgb-sync
 ```

-Note the program has to elevated privileges.
+Note the program has to run with elevated privileges.

 # Future